mgirlich/jsontools/tests/testthat/_snaps/extract.md

     Can't combine `integer` <integer> and `text` <character>.

-# json_extract handles missing and null elements
+# json_extract handles missing elements

     `path` does not always exist.
     i Did you provide an incorrect path?